FTJ: Folklife Traditions Journal, issue 72, 1st Jan 2023. FTJ is part of Folklife West magazine.

 - Folk News from our Members, Clubs & Venues, Performers, Services, Festival & Workshop Diary - copied to www.folklife.uk

-and we have a large online ARCHIVE ● Articles ● Song, tune, & notes ● Talks & Conferences ● Folklife listings ● Publications announced ● Folklife Institutions: intro., notes, articles, news ● Seasonal Celebrations: list with photos by Doc Rowe, and other contributions |
+we have a large online ARCHIVE ● Articles ● Song, tune, & notes ● Talks & Conferences ● Folklife listings ● Publications announced ● Folklife Institutions: intro., notes, articles, news ● Seasonal Celebrations: list with photos by Doc Rowe, and other contributions |

 On this website: